gchq/stroom-docs/HOWTOs/Install/InstallHowTo.md

 ## Testing our New Node Installation
-To complete the installation process we will test that our new node has succsesfully integrated into our cluster.
+To complete the installation process we will test that our new node has successfully integrated into our cluster.

 First we need to ensure we have restarted the Apache Httpd service (httpd.service) on the original nodes so that the new workers.properties configuration files take effect.